Chart Color Schemes

 Sutherland - Kirrawee features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Sutherland-Kirrawee, as per the latest Census, 34.2% of dwellings were houses while 65.8% consisted of semi-detached homes, apartments, and other types.
-This contrasts with Sydney metro's dwelling composition of 70.4% houses and 29.6% other dwellings.
-Home ownership in Sutherland-Kirrawee stood at 26.7%, lower than Sydney metro's level.
-The remaining dwellings were either mortgaged (36.3%) or rented (37.0%).
-The median monthly mortgage repayment was $2,383, below the Sydney metro average of $2,600.
-Weekly rent in Sutherland-Kirrawee averaged $460, compared to Sydney metro's $483.
-Nationally, Sutherland-Kirrawee's mortgage repayments were higher at $2,383 versus Australia's average of $1,863, while rents were substantially above the national figure of $375.
+In Sutherland - Kirrawee, as per the latest Census, houses accounted for 34.2% of dwellings while other types such as semi-detached homes, apartments, and others made up 65.8%.
+In contrast, Sydney metro had 70.4% houses and 29.6% other dwellings.
+Home ownership in Sutherland - Kirrawee stood at 26.7%, with mortgaged properties at 36.3% and rented ones at 37.0%.
+The median monthly mortgage repayment was $2,383, lower than Sydney metro's $2,600.
+Weekly rent averaged $460 compared to Sydney metro's $483.
+Nationally, Sutherland - Kirrawee's mortgage repayments were higher at $1,863 and rents were substantially above the national average of $375.

 Frequently Asked Questions - Housing